Parenting Coordination Through Structured Process Architecture

 Professional Background

-Cori L. McGuire is a family law lawyer (1998), collaborative lawyer (2003), and parenting coordinator (2008), with extensive leadership experience at both the provincial and national levels, including BC Parenting Coordinators Roster Society Vice‑Chair and Education Committee Chair.
-She is a former Chair of the Canadian Bar Association’s National Family Law Dection, the National Child & Youth Section, and the Okanagan Family Law Section.
+Cori L. McGuire is a senior family law lawyer, collaborative lawyer, mediator, child interviewer, s.211 assessor, parenting coordinator, and family law arbitrator with extensive leadership experience at both the provincial and national levels, including BC Parenting Coordinators Roster Society past Vice‑Chair, and Education Committee Chair.
+She is a former Chair of the Canadian Bar Association’s National Family Law Section, the National Child & Youth Section, and the Okanagan Family Law Section.
 She was involved since the inception of what is now the Hear the Child interview practice and a former Legal Services Society Family Duty Counsel.
 Her practice is now devoted exclusively to out‑of‑court dispute resolution and high‑conflict containment.
+Parenting coordination services are provided across British Columbia, including Vancouver, the Lower Mainland, Vancouver Island, and Interior regions, primarily by remote process.

 PDF Precedent Resources: